What Are Dating Scams, And How To Avoid Them

 Rawpixel

 If you’re experiencing mental health challenges related to dating, a history of trauma, or other factors in your personal life, online therapy can help.
 Online cognitive behavioral therapy may be an effective, cost-efficient treatment option for you.
 Online therapy may support those who are experiencing symptoms of anxiety or depression due to online dating.
 A supportive therapist may be able to help you regain trust in your relationships if you’ve experienced an online scam.
-They may even give you strategies to protect and defend mental health while online dating, like setting boundaries with new matches.
+They may even give you strategies to safeguard and defend mental health while online dating, like setting boundaries with new matches.

-Online therapy doesn’t take as much time during the week as face-to-face therapy does.
+Online therapy doesn’t take as much time during the week as face-to-face therapy.
 For many people, online therapy is also less costly than in-person therapy, which can be helpful for people who have been financially taken advantage of by online predators or those who are spending much of their expendable income on dates.
 Additionally, because online therapy is performed from your home, many people feel more comfortable discussing vulnerable feelings like loneliness, low self-esteem, or unworthiness with their counselor.

 Getty/Vadym Pastukh